dgis/xsddiagram/ReadMe.txt

 TODO LIST:

+- Add a close entry in the File menu (Eric).
+- Add a recently opened list (Eric).
 - BUG: Cascading substitution groups may appear weird.
 - BUG: There is a bug when printing with margin!
 - BUG: On Linux, the horizontal and vertical scrollbars don't appear correctly.